WindyYam/Arduino_SSD1306_SPI_SerialImage/README.md

 In order to achieve a decent framerate the baud rate should be not less than 250000, in our setup it's 1000000

-Processing code requires gifAnimation lib(should be put into core/library) in the code threshold is between 0-255, value could be tune in order to get better visual affect. interval is the interval between every frame in microseconds
+Processing code requires gifAnimation lib(should be put into core/library) in the code threshold is between 0-255, value could be tune in order to get better visual effect. interval is the interval between every frame in microseconds

-New: add a screencap processing code
+New: add a screencap processing code which "miracast" your desktop onto your oled12864
 _____________________________________________________________________________

 SSD1306 OLED12864串口播放动画